RoadToDev101/mern-fasdb/README.md

 ## Usage

 To use this application, navigate to `http://localhost:3000` in your web browser to view the home page.
-From there, you can search and filter through the fastener database by selecting various options such as product type, material, and coatings.
+From there, you can search and filter through the fastener database by selecting various options such as product line, material, and coatings.

 Clicking on a specific fastener will take you to a detailed page with information about the product, including its dimensions, load capacity, and installation instructions.